TheTerrior/serpent/README.md

-# serpent
+# Serpent
-TUI library built on ncurses
+TUI Rust library built on ncurses, requires the ncurses crate for Rust to be installed